 Confused by what the new 199A pass-through deduction means for your clients?
 We've got the info you need to start getting this new piece of complicated tax law figured out.

-One of the big changes for the 2019 tax season is the implementation of the 199A deduction, also known as the pass-through deduction.
+One of the big changes for last tax season was the implementation of the 199A deduction, also known as the pass-through deduction.
 This provision is designed to help alleviate the tax burden for a variety of small business owners by allowing them to deduct up to 20% of qualified business income.
 Let’s take a quick look at what the pass-through deduction is, how it works, and potential complications with the new law.

 Starting on January 1st, 2018, taxpayers with income from pass-through businesses—sole proprietorships, S corporations, partnerships (except publicly traded partnerships), and some rental activities—will be able to deduct up to 20% of their qualified business income (QBI) from their individual taxes.
 This new deduction was put into law by the Tax Cuts and Jobs Act of 2017, and is designed to help relieve the tax burden on small and medium-sized businesses who are not affected by lowering of the corporate tax rate from 35% to 21%.